6-Month Trade School Certifications (2026 Guide)

 Which trade pays the most with a 6-month certificate?

-HVAC technicians, CDL drivers, and welders often earn $50k+ starting salaries.
+HVAC technicians, CDL drivers, and welders can earn competitive starting wages depending on region and employer.

 Can I do these programs online?